AnTu2702/openshift-origin-multi-node-cluster/README.md

 - Activate AWS integration for cluster to use EBS and EFS storage classes
 - Parametrize Scripts in order to reduce installation effort
 - Parametrize AWS region (for deployments in other regions than eu-central-1)
+- Describe benchmarking for glusterfs volumes using fio (undocumented benchmark folder)